The MEDIA and TOKYO ROSE

 Walter Winchell and J. Edgar Hoover were interested in Toguri.
 In October, 1947, the State Department approved the issuance of a passport for Toguri.
 American veterans groups and Walter Winchell expressed outrage that “Tokyo Rose” wanted to return home.
 They labeled her a traitor.
 The Los Angeles City Council passed a resolution opposing her return to Los Angeles.
 Toguri's parents meanwhile had been released from the internment of Japanese Americans in California.

-It was Ramsey Clark's father, U.S. Attorney General Tom C. Clark, who had ordered the arrest of Toguri -- under pressure, writes Russell Warren Howe, from Congress, J. Edgar Hoover, Winchell and others in the press.
+It was Attorney General Tom C. Clark, who had ordered the arrest of Toguri – Clark under pressure, writes Russell Warren Howe, from Congress, J. Edgar Hoover, Winchell and others.

 In a desperate effort to develop evidence of guilt, investigators threatened witnesses until they perjured themselves.
 Exculpation evidence was destroyed.
-Witnesses and evidence favorable to the defense was not permitted to be brought from Japan.
+Witnesses and evidence favorable to the defense were not permitted to be brought from Japan.
 Statements she made there which would benefit her defense were classified secret and she was denied copies.
 At least one witness committed perjury before the grand jury.
-An important witness brought to the U.S. by the prosecution was spirited out of the country when he insisted on testifying to the truth.
+An important witness brought to the US by the prosecution was spirited out of the country when he insisted on testifying truthfully.

 She was convicted of treason and sent to prison.
 In 1977 she was pardoned by President Ford.